Deadline: April 10, 2020

 We invite law students to apply for our Community Service Scholarship Awards.
 AALFNY will award Scholarships in the amount of $5,000 each to up to three law students with a demonstrated commitment to the Asian American community.
 The purpose of the award is to assist law students with their tuition while encouraging them to use their legal knowledge and training to benefit the Asian American community in New York and to foster commitment by law students to public service to the Asian American community in New York.

 Applicants should include a description of their proposed summer community service project and the name, email address and phone number of a supervisor at the community service organization or other organization that the Scholarship Committee may contact.
+Confirmation of the public service project is not required at the time of the application, but will be required before the award of the scholarship.
 Applicants are responsible for arranging their own projects.